 Coming down to the battery performance, the notebook managed to last me anything between six and seven hours.
 This primarily included my daily workflow with 10-15 browser tabs, watching videos on YouTube, photo editing on Photoshop, and streaming music on Spotify.
 I also tested the battery with a 4K video loop on YouTube with the display brightness set to 50%.
 It lasted almost six hours.
 For a laptop with a 4K panel, that isn’t terrible.
 The bundled 100W charger is fairly compact, and there is also support for USB Power Delivery which means you can juice up the battery with most off-the-shelf chargers or even a power bank.
 You do need to note that like most gaming laptops, the full potential of the discrete GPU can only be harnessed when hooked to the bundled charging brick.

 Conclusion: Unique, pricey, and niche

-I have to say that the Flow X13 is the most powerful 13-inch laptop that money can buy, all thanks to the powerful octa-core AMD Ryzen 9 5900HS processor.
+I have to say that the Flow X13 is the most powerful 13-inch laptop that money can buy, thanks to the powerful octa-core AMD Ryzen 9 5900HS processor.
 It’s pretty impressive to see the amount of performance this tiny and lightweight laptop manages to squeeze out.
-The build quality and design were a bit of a mixed bag personally, but honestly, I didn’t have any major complaints.
+The build quality and design are a bit of a mixed bag personally, but honestly, I didn’t have any major complaints.
 The only competitor that I could think of is the Razer Blade 13 Stealth, but the choice of AMD’s Ryzen processor on the Flow X13 absolutely demolishes anything that comes in its way.
-As for the ROG XG Mobile, from what I know, it can supercharge the graphics capabilities allowing the laptop to stand tall with 17-inch gaming behemoths.
-Make sure you return to the review as I will be updating my laptop experience with the ROG XG Mobile once we get access to it.
+As for the ROG XG Mobile, it can supercharge the graphics capabilities allowing the laptop to stand tall with fully-blown gaming behemoths.